januslinhc/substrate/.maintain/chaostest/README.md

   $ chaostest singlenodeheight [FLAGS]

 FLAGS
-  -h , the desired height of blocks to check if reachable -t, the wait time out before it halts the polling
+  -h , the desired height of blocks to check if reachable, this only works with integers smaller than 2^6 -t, the wait time out before it halts the polling
 ```